chrisjihee/ETRIJ-24.02/contents/draft.md

 Furthermore, as the sequences increase in length, the system finds it increasingly challenging to understand long-term contextual data.

+## Recent Deep Learning Approaches {#subsec:recent-deep-learning-approaches}

+The incorporation of deep learning into Korean morphological analysis has brought significant advancements to the field.
+Existing deep learning methods typically employ architectures like Bidirectional Long Short-Term Memory (Bi-LSTM) networks, Convolutional Neural Networks (CNNs), and Transformer-based models.
+These approaches focus on understanding language context and sequence, utilizing the ability of these models to capture long-range dependencies and intricate patterns in text data.
+For example, Bi-LSTM-CRF models, extensively used for sequence labeling in morphological analysis, leverage LSTM's capacity to remember long-term dependencies and CRF's proficiency in sequence prediction.

+In contrast, our method innovatively integrates the re-ranking concept with BERT-based models for Korean morphological analysis.
+Unlike traditional deep learning methods that primarily use sequence-to-sequence or sequence labeling approaches, our method generates suboptimal paths using dictionary-based techniques, which are then re-ranked by BERT models.
+This dual approach, leveraging BERT's contextual understanding, allows for a more detailed and accurate morphological analysis.
+The distinction of our approach lies in its ability to address the complexities of the Korean language.
+By generating and re-ranking suboptimal paths, our method can identify and rectify anomalies that standard deep learning models may miss.
+This innovative strategy combines the precision of dictionary-based methods with the contextual comprehension of BERT models, marking a significant advancement in the field, especially for languages with intricate morphological structures like Korean.

-## Deep Learning and Tokenization {#subsec:deep-learning-and-tokenization}
+## Integrating Dictionary-based and Deep Learning Approaches {#subsec:integrating-dictionary-based-and-deep-learning-approaches}

-The advent of deep learning has reshaped the Korean morphological analysis landscape.
-High-performance deep learning models in NLP employ tokenization, dividing the text into smaller units and then converting these tokens into vectors as an input to the computational model [@Mikolov2013].
-The attempt to conduct subword tokenization, incorporating separate morphemes to cater to Korean linguistic characteristics is particularly significant.
-Incorporating accurate morpheme analysis results into tokenization can improve overall analysis performance.

-With advancements in technology and access to large datasets, the potential to integrate dictionary-based methods with deep learning techniques has emerged.
-As motivated in our study, MeCab [@MeCab], an open software for Korean and Japanese morphological analysis, utilized dictionary-based morphological analysis trained by the CRF method [@Lafferty2001].
-This method attempts to find the optimal morphological analysis path by forming a lattice structure as in [@Kudo2004; @NaSH2014; @NaSH2015; @NaSH2018].
-The amalgamation of dictionary-based methods with deep learning, as explored in our research, signifies the latest strides in this journey aimed at harnessing the strengths of both approaches.
-Future research avenues include refining these hybrid methods and exploring the capabilities of end-to-end models.
+Tokenisation, a fundamental process in NLP deep learning models, involves breaking down text into smaller units and converting these tokens into vectors for computational processing.
+For Korean, with its complex morphological characteristics, tokenisation that respects morpheme boundaries is crucial.
+This is because it can not only accurately capture the linguistic nuances of Korean, but also improve the overall performance of deep learning models.
+This is especially important given the agglutinative nature of Korean, where words are formed by combining morphemes with different semantic and syntactic information.

+In this respect, the combination of dictionary-based morphological analysis methods and deep learning approaches used by MeCab [@MeCab], a fast and lightweight morphological analyser used for tokenisation of Korean and Japanese, is quite useful.
+The dictionary-based morphological analysis used here uses a model trained with CRFs to form a lattice structure as in  [@Kudo2004; @NaSH2014; @NaSH2018] to identify the optimal path for morphological analysis.
+While this method provides a degree of accuracy and speed, it does not achieve the high accuracy achieved by modern deep learning.

+Our research sought to bridge this gap by effectively combining these dictionary-based morphological analysis methods with the contextual understanding capabilities of deep learning.
+Future research should continue to refine these hybrid methods to explore the possibility of end-to-end models that seamlessly combine the strengths of traditional dictionary-based analysis with the adaptive capabilities of deep learning.
+This direction promises significant advances in morphological analysis and will further push the boundaries of Korean language processing.

 # Conclusion {#sec:conclusion}